2025

 For AR players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.

-Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Oceania purchasing power.
+Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Southeast Asia purchasing power.
 Transparency and predictable updates build trust over time.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, indie studios from Europe will prototype the next breakout worlds.
+As tools become simpler, indie studios from Southeast Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.